Chris210634/Siammask/README.md

  *  Multiple instances of objects/animals/people being tracked.
  *  Too much detail in the segmentation (e.g. strings).
  *  Similar objects to the object being tracked are present in the scene.
  *  "ill-defined" segmentations.
 For example, if a person is wearing different colored shirt and pants, the model may only track the pants or the shirt becuase they are individually better segmentations.
-Or, if the object has similar color and texture to the background, e.g. if tracking a sheet of white paper moving across a white table.
+Or for exmaple, if the object has similar color and texture to the background, the model may fail to produce a good segmentation mask.

 *It is unclear* whether the above failure cases can be attributed to the trainging data or the model architecture/parameters.
 The distribution of the DAVIS data is different from the distribution of the training data (There are very few training examples provided with teh DAVIS data).